Great Rustic Retreats for Florida Camping

 Kara on the Coast

-Whether you like to travel off the beaten path or simply enjoy reconnecting with nature, Florida offers plenty of rustic places to spend the night.
+Whether you like to travel off the beaten path or simply enjoy reconnecting with nature, camping in Florida offers plenty of rustic places to spend the night.

 “Florida is incredible.
 It's one of the most biodiverse places imaginable, with plant and animal species found only here and nowhere else on the planet,” said Kevin Mims, a journalist and nature enthusiast.
 “More and more people are discovering that Florida is the ultimate outdoor recreation destination, with activities that range from mild to wild.”